LuxDevHQ/LuxDevHQ-Data-Science-Guide/README.md

 > Regardless of how long the program takes, the fees remain unchanged.
 The fees will not be affected.
 At some point, students may request an additional week or two for projects or for certain concepts to be explained more thoroughly.
 ---

-## Week 1: Microsoft Excel for Data Analysis
+## Month 1; Week 1: Microsoft Excel for Data Analysis

 ### **Day 1: Excel Basics & Navigation**
 - What is Excel and why it's important